Nuclear proliferation

-Nuclear proliferation is the spread of nuclear weapons, fissionable material, and weapons-applicable nuclear technology and information to nations not recognized as "Nuclear Weapon States" by the Treaty on the Non-Proliferation of Nuclear Weapons, commonly known as the Non-Proliferation Treaty or NPT.
-Proliferation has been opposed by many nations with and without nuclear weapons, as governments fear that more countries with nuclear weapons will increase the possibility of nuclear warfare (up to and including the so-called countervalue targeting of civilians with nuclear weapons), de-stabilize international or regional relations, or infringe upon the national sovereignty of nation states.
+Nuclear proliferation is the spread of nuclear weapons to additional countries, particularly those not recognized as nuclear-weapon states by the Treaty on the Non-Proliferation of Nuclear Weapons, commonly known as the Non-Proliferation Treaty or NPT.
+Nuclear proliferation occurs through the spread of fissile material, and the technology and capabilities needed to produce it and to design and manufacture nuclear weapons.
+In a modern context, it also includes the spread of nuclear weapons to non-state actors.
+Proliferation has been opposed by many nations with and without nuclear weapons, as governments fear that more countries with nuclear weapons will increase the possibility of nuclear warfare (including the so-called countervalue targeting of civilians), de-stabilize international relations, or infringe upon the principle of state sovereignty.
+Conversely, supporters of deterrence theory argue that controlled proliferation decreases conflict rates via nuclear peace.

+Nuclear weapons were initially researched during World War II, jointly by the United States, United Kingdom and Canada, and separately by Germany, Japan, the Soviet Union, and France.
+The United States was the first and is the only country to have used a nuclear weapon in war, when it used two bombs against Japan in August 1945.
+After surrendering, Germany and Japan ceased to be involved in any nuclear weapon research.
+A nuclear arms race followed, with further countries developing and testing nuclear weapons.
+The US primarily competed with the Soviet Union, which carried out their first test in 1949.
+Seven other countries developed nuclear weapons during the Cold War.
+The UK and France, both NATO members, developed fission and fusion weapons throughout the 1950s, and 1960s, respectively.
+China developed both against the backdrop of the Sino-Soviet split.

-Four countries besides the five recognized Nuclear Weapons States have acquired, or are presumed to have acquired, nuclear weapons: India, Pakistan, North Korea, and Israel.
-None of these four is a party to the NPT, although North Korea acceded to the NPT in 1985, then withdrew in 2003 and conducted its first nuclear test in 2006.
+Five countries besides the five recognized Nuclear Weapon States have acquired, or are presumed to have acquired, nuclear weapons: Israel, South Africa, India, Pakistan, and North Korea.
+While South Africa dismantled its program and acceded, the other four states are not members of the NPT.
 One critique of the NPT is that the treaty is discriminatory in the sense that only those countries that tested nuclear weapons before 1968 are recognized as nuclear weapon states while all other states are treated as non-nuclear-weapon states who can only join the treaty if they forswear nuclear weapons.

-Research into the development of nuclear weapons was initially undertaken during World War II by the United States (in cooperation with the United Kingdom and Canada), Germany, Japan, and the USSR.
-The United States was the first and is the only country to have used a nuclear weapon in war, when it used two bombs against Japan in August 1945.
-After surrendering to end the war, Germany and Japan ceased to be involved in any nuclear weapon research.
-In August 1949, the USSR tested a nuclear weapon, becoming the second country to detonate a nuclear bomb.
-The United Kingdom first tested a nuclear weapon in October 1952.
-France first tested a nuclear weapon in 1960.
-The People's Republic of China detonated a nuclear weapon in 1964.
-India conducted its first nuclear test in 1974, which prompted Pakistan to develop its own nuclear program and, when India conducted a second series of nuclear tests in 1998, Pakistan followed with a series of tests of its own.
-In 2006, North Korea conducted its first nuclear test.
+Many other states pursued a nuclear weapons program without attaining weapons.
+These include Yugoslavia, South Korea, Libya, Brazil, Iraq, Iran, and Syria.
+Some states, such as modern Iran and Japan, are suggested to maintain nuclear latency, the capacity to rapidly develop nuclear weapons on demand.
+Proliferation is tied to the development of civilian nuclear power, as fuel reprocessing and uranium enrichment facilities have dual use for producing both civilian and weapons-grade fissile material.
+It is also tied to the proliferation of nuclear weapons delivery systems, especially ballistic missiles.